infinity-a11y/PhyloTrace/README.md

 <br>

-Whole-genome assemblies (`.fasta`) can be entered into the pipeline and are automatically analyzed at high speed.
+Whole-genome assemblies can be entered into the pipeline and are automatically analyzed at high speed.
 Using the downloaded cgMLST scheme, the bacterial genome is aligned to the known variants at the respective genetic target.
 By iterating this process over all genes that are part of the core genome, an individual allele profile is generated.
 If a potential new genetic variant is discovered, it is checked whether the existing allele is still capable of producing a functional protein.
-Successfully typed assemblies are appended to the local database in real time.\
+Successfully typed assemblies are appended to the local database in real time.

 <div style="display: flex; justify-content: space-between;">
 <img src="docs/resources/typing_start.png" width="48%"/>